magiccodingman/MagicEF.Scaffolding/README.md

 ```
 Then you can use this in any environment easily and not have to target the exe and so on.

+#### Recommended Setup
+It’s highly recommended to use a separate C# class library for your database models and scaffolding.
+Combining this with your primary project is not advised.
+Create a new C# Class Library project if you haven’t already.

 ## Video Tutorials
 I made some video tutorials.
 Tried my best to go over what's important.
 In my opinion, the GIT/Wiki is easier and faster to digest, but I also prefer reading!
 Up to you, I just wanted to make it easier to learn how to use MagicEF with however you wish to digest :)